 $ docker build -t elixir:postgresql-11-01-2024 --build-arg GIT_REPO_URL=https://github.com/postgres/postgres.git --build-arg PROJECT=postgresql . -f docker/debian/Dockerfile

-The last command builds a new Docker image called elixir:postgresql-11-01-2024.
-This command takes some time to complete.
-The two build-arg parameters are enough to clone and index the PostgreSQL repository.
-After the image is created, it should be shown as an available image of the local Docker installation.
+parameters are sufficient to clone and index the PostgreSQL repository.
+Once the image is created, it should appear as an available image in the local Docker installation.

 $ docker images